Sgfhnn/AI-environment-setup-and-management-/README.md

 ## 📄 License

-This project is created as a Phase 1 MVP for Flutter development environment setup on Windows.
+This project is created as a Phase 1 MVP for Flutter development environment setup on Windows also issued with [`MIT License.]`(AI-environment-setup-and-management-?tab=MIT-1-ov-file#)

 ## 🤝 Contributing

 This is a Phase 1 MVP focusing specifically on Windows Flutter development setup.
 Future phases will expand functionality and platform support.

----

-**Ready to start Flutter development?** Run the tool and get your complete development environment set up in minutes! 🎯